dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 The forward renderer is also where you set VR options.
 For more information, see [Virtual reality](../../virtual-reality.md).

 ## Single stage renderer

 ![Single stage renderer](media/single-stage-renderer.png)

 ## Force aspect ratio scene renderer

-@'SiliconStudio.Xenko.Rendering.Compositing.ForceAspectRatioSceneRenderer', which you can use before the [camera renderer](render-camera.md) to force aspect ratio
+Uses @'SiliconStudio.Xenko.Rendering.Compositing.ForceAspectRatioSceneRenderer' to force an aspect ratio.
+Use this before the **render camera**.

 ## Render texture